 PricewaterhouseCoopers International Limited's score of 83 is higher than 91% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, PricewaterhouseCoopers International Limited (PwC) reported total carbon emissions of approximately 1,974,769,000 kg CO2e.
-This figure includes Scope 1 emissions of about 28,815,000 kg CO2e, primarily from mobile and stationary combustion, and Scope 2 emissions of approximately 14,707,000 kg CO2e, mainly from purchased electricity.
-The majority of their emissions, about 1,931,247,000 kg CO2e, fall under Scope 3, which includes significant contributions from business travel (approximately 532,612,000 kg CO2e) and purchased goods and services (around 1,345,778,000 kg CO2e).
+This includes Scope 1 emissions of about 28,815,000 kg CO2e, Scope 2 emissions of approximately 14,707,000 kg CO2e (market-based), and significant Scope 3 emissions of around 1,931,247,000 kg CO2e, primarily from business travel and purchased goods and services.
+Comparatively, in 2023, PwC's total emissions were about 2,107,195,000 kg CO2e, with Scope 1 at approximately 31,873,000 kg CO2e, Scope 2 at around 19,985,000 kg CO2e (market-based), and Scope 3 at about 2,055,337,000 kg CO2e.
+This indicates a reduction in total emissions from 2023 to 2024.
 PwC has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions by 2030.
-This commitment is supported by science-based targets to achieve a 50% absolute reduction in Scope 1 and 2 emissions, as well as a 50% reduction in Scope 3 emissions from business travel, all compared to 2019 levels.
-Furthermore, PwC plans to reduce total emissions across all scopes by 90% by 2050.
-The company is a member of the Science Based Targets initiative (SBTi) and has established near-term targets that align with the 1.5°C climate goal.
-These targets include ensuring that 50% of its suppliers by emissions covering purchased goods and services will have science-based targets by 2025.
-Overall, PwC's commitment to sustainability reflects a proactive approach to addressing climate change, with a clear roadmap for significant emissions reductions in the coming years.
+This commitment includes a science-based target to achieve a 50% absolute reduction in Scope 1 and 2 emissions, as well as a 50% reduction in Scope 3 emissions from business travel, both compared to 2019 levels.
+Furthermore, PwC aims to reduce total emissions across all scopes by 90% by 2050.
+These targets are part of the Science Based Targets initiative (SBTi) framework, which aligns with the goal of limiting global warming to 1.5°C. PwC's commitment to sustainability is reflected in its ongoing efforts to engage suppliers, with a target that 50% of its suppliers by emissions will have science-based targets by 2025.
+Overall, PwC's emissions data and climate commitments demonstrate a proactive approach to addressing climate change and reducing its carbon footprint in the professional services sector.

 Access structured emissions data, company-specific emission factors, and source documents